 Learn some Mexican Dance moves

-A Fiesta party is all about music and dance so teach the kids how to do the Mexican hat dance or the Macarena dance.
+A Mexican Fiesta is all about music and dance so teach the kids how to do the Mexican hat dance or the Macarena dance.

-A piñata is the ultimate when playing Mexican fiesta party games.
+A pinata is the ultimate when playing Mexican fiesta party games.
 Having a pinata is something the kids will have a lot of fun with.
 Especially when they finally break it open and get to eat all the treats that explode from it.
-If you think the kids are going to have to many sweets at the party, you can always fill it with small toys that match the party theme.
+If you think the kids are going to have to many sweets, you can always fill it with small toys that match the theme.